 Public Involvement

-Public involvement is an important part of the Main Remade project.
-Public meetings are being held to provide information on each project phase and to gather comments and feedback.
+• Public meetings have been held for the East and West phases to provide information on each project phase and to gather comments and feedback.

 Public Comments